TechAtNYU/tech-nyu-site/src/public/scripts/bower_components/skrollr/README.md

 ### render

-A listener function getting called right after we finished rendering everything.
-The function will be passed the same parameters as `beforerender`.
+A listener function that gets called right after we finished rendering everything.
+The function will be passed with the same parameters as `beforerender`.

 Example